metoppv/improver/doc/source/extended_documentation/regrid/bilinear_land_sea.rst

 1. For the target points with four matched surrounding source points, their source point weights can be  calculated using the Finite-Element based interpolation shape function.
+   The formulations are as below (*var* is the physical variable to be interpolated).

 .. math::
         var &= \sum \limits_{i=1}^4 weight_i \cdot var_i